nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 All these, including the `MainScreen`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.

-The `UI` component,
+The `UI` component:

-- communicates with back-end via a single-entry point `Logic` component to exectue user commands.
+- Communicates with the back-end via a single-entry point `Logic` component to execute user commands.
-- keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands and to display the list of tasks.
+- Keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands and to display the list of tasks.
-- updates the UI every time a command is executed.
+- Updates the UI every time a command is executed.

 ### Logic component